Matilda of Tuscany: First marriage: Godfrey the Hunchback

-Matilda and her husband continued to live separately until Godfrey the Hunchback was assassinated in Vlaardingen, near Antwerp on 26 February 1076.
-Having been accused of adultery with the Pope the previous month, Matilda was suspected of ordering her estranged husband's death.
-She couldn't have known about the proceedings at the Synod of Worms at the time, however, since the news took three months to reach the Pope himself, and it is more likely that Godfrey the Hunchback was killed at the instigation of an enemy nearer to him.
-Matilda made no spiritual gifts either for Godfrey the Hunchback or for their infant daughter; however, her mother Beatrice in 1071 donated property to the Abbey of Frassinoro for the salvation of her granddaughter's soul and granted twelve farms "for the health and life of my beloved daughter Matilda" (pro incolomitate et anima Matilde dilecte filie mee).
+Matilda and Godfrey the Hunchback continued to live separately until her husband was assassinated in Vlaardingen (near Rotterdam) on 26 February 1076.
+Having been accused the previous month of adultery with the pope, Matilda was suspected of ordering her estranged husband's death.
+However, she couldn't have known about the proceedings at the Synod of Worms at the time since the news took three months to reach the pope.
+It is more likely that Godfrey the Hunchback was killed at the instigation of an enemy nearer to him.
+Matilda made no spiritual donations for Godfrey the Hunchback.